Most recently updated on June 7, 2022

 Parker was known as the “Hanging Judge,” a title he appears to have earned, although he did tell an interviewer in 1896 he was actually against capital punishment but followed the law while he was a judge.

 As part of this law and order history, Fort Smith opened the doors on the United States Marshals Museum in September 2019.
 The mission of the 53,000-square-foot facility is to chronicle the history of the U.S. Marshals as well as to “inspire appreciation for the accomplishments” of the service.
+The museum is currently in the midst of a renovation project and searching for a new chief executive officer.

 The U.S. Marshals program was established in 1789.
 The agency’s roles have included assisting courthouse proceedings, tracking down fugitives and helping manage operations for disaster relief.
 During the country’s expansion in the 1800s, marshals were called upon to enforce law and order in the western frontier.
 Today, they oversee the federal Witness Protection program.
 More than 350 marshals have been killed in the line of duty since the agency’s formation.